 What are common ways employers avoid paying overtime in California?

-It is crucial to be aware of the legal loopholes which can result in employees working extra hours without receiving overtime pay.
+It is crucial to be aware of the legal loopholes that can result in employees working extra hours without receiving overtime pay.
 Common ways employers avoid paying overtime rates include:

 Can you work seven days in a row in California?